Manuel II Palaiologos: Life

 Byzantine double-headed eagle with the Palaiologos family cypher.

 Manuel II Palaiologos was the second son of Emperor John V Palaiologos and his wife Helena Kantakouzene.
 Granted the title of despotēs by his father, the future Manuel II traveled west to seek support for the Byzantine Empire in 1365 and in 1370, serving as governor in Thessalonica from 1369.
-The failed attempt at usurpation by his older brother Andronikos IV Palaiologos in 1373 led to Manuel's being proclaimed his father's heir and he was proclaimed emperor on 25 September 1373.
+The failed attempt at usurpation by his older brother Andronikos IV Palaiologos in 1373 led to Manuel being proclaimed his father's heir and he was proclaimed emperor on 25 September 1373.
 In 1382 Manuel II Palaiologos set himself up as emperor in his own right in Thessalonica.

 In 1376–1379 and again in 1390, Manuel and his father were supplanted by Andronikos IV and then his son John VII, but Manuel personally defeated his nephew in 1390 with help from the Republic of Venice and the Ottoman Sultan Bayezid I. After the conflict Manuel was sent to Prousa (Bursa) as an honorary hostage of Bayezid, who forced him to participate in the Ottoman campaign that reduced Philadelpheia, the last Byzantine enclave in Anatolia.